TheMariday/marimapper/README.md

 Change `--led_count` to however many LEDs you want to scan and `--output_dir` to whatever folder you would like to export the 2D maps to.

-This will produce timestamped CSV files with the following format:
+This will produce a timestamped CSV file with the following format:

 ```
 led_id, x, y